Back to Blog

 3.2 Covariance Under Independence

-Independence between ZZ and the market variables yields zero covariance:
+Independence between ZZ and the market variables gives zero covariance:

 Cov(RM,Z)=E[RMZ]E[RM]E[Z]=E[RM]E[Z]E[RM]E[Z]=0\text{Cov}(R_M, Z) = \mathbb{E}[R_M Z] - \mathbb{E}[R_M]\mathbb{E}[Z] = \mathbb{E}[R_M]\mathbb{E}[Z] - \mathbb{E}[R_M]\mathbb{E}[Z] = 0